Taco Bell Cashier Forced to Hand Out Counterfeit Bills As Change

 Upon refusing, supervisors posed as undercover NYPD officers

 As the suit claims, a 17-year-old worker identified as "J.A." was told by management that she had accidentally accepted two of the fake bills while working behind the counter, and could either pay the sum back out of pocket or hand them out to customers.
-She obliged for two weeks--hey, you probably would too if you were 17 and had your job on the line--at which point she refused to continue. fake bills were "terrible," probably printed on laser-jet printer and run through a dryer for texture.
+She obliged for two weeks--hey, you probably would too if you were 17 and had your job on the line--at which point she refused to continue.
+The worker's lawyer, Richard Garbarini, told the New York Post that the fake bills were "terrible," probably printed on laser-jet printer and run through a dryer for texture.
 To make the scheme work, managers threw out a "no large bills" policy, accepting $50 and $100 bills in order to use the counterfeit $20s as change.

 After refusing to participate in the fraud any longer, J.A. was allegedly called into a meeting where four supervisors posed as undercover NYPD officers, who told her that she would be arrested...unless she continued handing out the fake bills.